 Zambia is a land-locked, warm-hearted African country with an endless list of adventures on offer.
-Tropical, mountainous and scattered with waterfalls, it's rich in heady jungle atmosphere and even richer in wildlife.
 Many tourists overlook Zambia as a wildlife destination in its own right, yet the nation is packed with natural delights, making it a superb and secret spot for a safari.

 See our suggested itineraries for this route.

 A Bit More about the Country